About Skin Cancer

 Skin cancer is the most common form of cancer in the United States.
 There are three common types of skin cancer.
 Their names come from the type of skin cell in which they begin: basal cell carcinoma; squamous cell carcinoma; and melanoma, the most serious common form of skin cancer.
 Most of these cancers can be prevented by changing behaviors, and most can be cured if diagnosed and treated early.

 What You Should Do

 - Make sure to put it on all areas of skin exposed to the sun, including ears, neck, nose, eyelids, fingers and toes, and reapply every two hours.

-- Seek shade, especially when the sun rays are the strongest between 10 AM and 2 PM;
+- Seek shade, especially when the sun rays are the strongest between 10:00 am and 4:00 pm.

-- Wear a hat with a wide brim to shade the face, head, ears, and neck;
+- Wear a hat with a wide brim to shade the face, head, ears, and neck.

 - Talk with your primary care provider about seeing a dermatologist and getting screened for skin cancer, especially if you have a family history of it.